anuchandy/coffeemaker/README.md

 }
 ```

+I would highly recommand watching Mark Seemann's 'Encapsulation and SOLID' course, he uses the same Coffee Marker problem to show-case how to apply SOILD principles.

 ### The Coffee machine simulator

 A command-line project that simulates Coffee-Machine working can be found [here] (https://github.com/anuchandy/coffeemakerSimulator).
 The simulator project contains two components: